gstrugala/costa/docs/permap/modify.rst

          10.0  1.449893  1.980198
          15.0  1.503198  1.762376

-However using the method :meth:`~PermapFiller.normalize` is more straightforward:
+However it is more straightforward to use the :meth:`~Permap.normalize` method:

 .. ipython::